Elliott Spira | Thu, 30 Jun 2016

 Have you ever wanted to try out a full serverless architecture?
 Or write a HipChat plug-in?
 The new open source boilerplate from GorillaStack helps developers deploy the back ends for their plugins to Amazon Web Services’ serverless products in Lambda, API Gateway, DynamoDB and S3.

-Atlassian, together with Amazon Web Services, engaged GorillaStack to develop an open source bolierplate repository to help their plugin developers deploy the back ends for their plugins to AWS’ serverless products in Lambda, API Gateway, DynamoDB and S3.
-Basically an AWS Hipchat Integration
+Atlassian, together with Amazon Web Services, engaged GorillaStack to develop an open source boilerplate repository to help their plugin developers deploy the back ends for their plugins to AWS’ serverless products in Lambda, API Gateway, DynamoDB and S3.
+Basically an AWS HipChat Integration

-GorillaStack is a SaaS solution that automates optimisations in the AWS cloud and is a go-to tool for DevOps engineers who want to ease the burden of automating and managing their cloud environments.
+GorillaStack is a SaaS solution that automates optimizations in the AWS cloud and is a go-to tool for DevOps engineers who want to ease the burden of automating and managing their cloud environments.

 We have shown our commitment to open source contributions in the past with a particular focus on serverless solutions so this was an obvious contribution for us to make.